– Editor’s Note: Sadly, this location has since closed! Be sure to visit Chef Casella’s other locations around the world. –

 “Surf and Turf” including: Manzo Grilled beef tenderloin, fontina cheese, and grilled zucchini / Salmon Seared and served with hen-of-the-woods mushrooms

 Assortment of Dessserts, including: Tiramisu Marsala mousse, espresso, hazelnut, vanilla gelato / Budino berry bread pudding, blueberry jam, rosemary crema, lemon curd gelato / Mirtillo E Mais cornbread gelato, blueberry granite, corn pudding, chocolate mint

 Every morsel of the menu was amplified by the brilliant wine pairing with the sommelier.
-We sipped on prosecco with our plate of Italian meats (because Italian cured meats are “best served with bubbles” according to the sommelier), a variety of whites and roses throughout our earlier courses, delicious reds with our main courses, and finishing with a sweet dessert wine.
+Italian meats are “served best with bubbles,” according to the sommelier, so that’s what accompanied our antipasti plate.
+The rest of the meal included delicious reds with our main courses, and a sweet dessert wine.

 Towards the end of the meal, Chef Casella visited us at our table, where he told us the story of why they call him the “Rosemary Chef” (you’ll have to visit him to find out) and what we could expect if we visited one of his other locations — on the Upper West Side, in Paris, France and Parma, Italy.